 Do pacifiers cause crooked teeth?

 Both pacifiers and thumb sucking for an extended period of time can interfere with the normal growth and development of a child’s teeth.
 If the child outgrows the pacifier habit or stops sucking his or her thumb by the age of two or three, there should be no permanent damage, but your dentist will be able to make that determination.
 It is not easy to wean a child, but if he or she continues this habit any longer than that, serious jaw problems can result, or your child may develop speech problems.
 The child could develop an overbite or underbite from excessive thumb sucking or pacifier use.

 How safe are dental X-rays?

-Dental exams do not always reveal every problem that occurs, so, sometimes, your dentist will need to take an X-ray of your child’s mouth and jaw.
+Dental exams do not always reveal every problem that occurs, so, sometimes, your dentist at Kids Choice Dental will need to take an X-ray of your child’s mouth and jaw.
 The latest technology in X-ray design and effective lead shields means that your child is exposed to much less radiation than in the past, and for a shorter amount of time.
-Every precaution is taken to minimize radiation exposure during X-rays.
+At Kids Choice Dental, we take every precaution necessary to minimize radiation exposure during X-rays.

 Do you recommend dental sealants for young patients?

 Since teeth have ridges and grooves, food often becomes trapped on the surfaces and is not always completely removed by brushing.
 The molars, in particular, can become decayed if food particles remain on the teeth.
 Dental sealant is clear plastic that the dentist applies in a very thin layer and it keeps the teeth protected for years.

 Why do children get cavities when they brush and floss daily?